FEMtools Modal Parameter Extractor

 The extractor offers the following features integrated in a easy-to-use and

-- Extraction of modal parameters using a poly-reference Least Squares
+- Extraction of modal parameters using a global poly-reference Least

-Complex Frequency (pLSCF) method adapted for classical or operational modal
+Squares Complex Frequency (pLSCF) method or a local curve-fit method.

-- Operation using a UI applet or command-driven.
+- Operation using an interactive applet or command-driven.

 - Interactive reference and response selection (applet only).